-If there are any joins in the concrete slab between the renovation/extension and the existing building these will also need to be protected.
+If there are any joins in the concrete slab between the renovation/extension and the existing building, these will also need to be protected.
 Often Termseal products are ideal for dealing with concrete joins and other tricky areas requiring protection.
 In addition, any utility entry points need to be protected – pipes coming up through the concrete slab are a favourite termite entry point.
-Spiderman SE use a range of solid and flexible plastic collars to seal these entry points, but these need to be applied before the concrete slab has been poured.
+Spiderman SE uses a range of solid and flexible plastic collars to seal these entry points, but these need to be applied before the concrete slab has been poured.

 What if you forget about your termite protection?

 It’s not uncommon for termite protection to be overlooked during a renovation, only to be pointed out when the building inspection comes to approve the renovation…and then, deny approval!
 These termite protection systems cannot be installed after the building is built and so it can often be very difficult and expensive to rectify the problem to get the all-important building approval.

 The good news is that a relatively new product, Sentricon AlwaysActive, can be installed after a renovation/extension.
 The system involves the placement of termite bait stations in the ground around the renovation – termites in the area will feed on the bait and the colony will be destroyed.
 Better still, this system can be extended to protect the whole of the house.